Disability is finally beginning to receive the attention it deserves in development

 Moving from working from UK policy and campaigning work to international policy and advocacy work, I have been struck by how significant the UN Convention on the Rights of People with Disabilities (UNCRPD) has been in developing countries and what a difference it has made but at the same time, how invisible disabled people are in mainstream development work.

 However, disability is finally beginning to receive the attention it deserves in development.
-On 3 December DFID (the UK Department for International Development) will be launching their framework for disability inclusive development within their work.
+On 3 December Foreign, Commonwealth & Development Office (FCDO) will be launching their framework for disability inclusive development within their work.

-I have been part of the consultation meetings that disability representatives have had with DFID civil servants and the Minister about their plans.
-They have been very open to our suggestions and show a strong desire to bring about real change within DFID.
+I have been part of the consultation meetings that disability representatives have had with FCDO civil servants and the Minister about their plans.
+They have been very open to our suggestions and show a strong desire to bring about real change within FCDO.

 At the same time, globally a new framework is being discussed, to replace the MDGs (Millennium Development Goals) after 2015.
 Disability was not included in the MDGs and so the disability community has been lobbying heavily for inclusion this time with some success so far.